-If the diagnosis of lymphedema is

-unclear or in need of better definition for prognostic considerations, consultation with a clinical lymphologist or referral to a lymphologic center if accessible is recommended.
+If the diagnosis of lymphedema is unclear or in need of better definition for prognostic considerations, consultation with a clinical lymphologist or referral to a lymphologic center if accessible is recommended.
 The diagnostic tool of isotope lymphography (also termed lymphoscintigraphy or lymphangioscintigraphy) has proved extremely useful for depicting the specific lymphatic abnormality.
 Where specialists in nuclear medicine are available, lymphangioscintigraphy (LAS) has largely replaced conventional oil contrast lymphography for visualizing the lymphatic network.
 Although LAS has not been standardized (various radiotracers and radioactivity doses, different injection volumes, intracutaneous versus subcutaneous injection site, epi-or subfascial injection, one or more injections, different protocols of passive and active physical activity, varying imaging times, static and/or dynamic techniques), the images, which can be easily repeated, offer remarkable insight into lymphatic (dys)function.

 LAS provides both images of lymphatics and lymph nodes as well as semi-quantitative data on radiotracer (lymph) transport, and it does not require dermal injections of blue-dye (as used for example in axillary or groin sentinel node visualization i.e., lymphadenoscintigraphy).
 Dye injection is occasionally complicated by an allergic skin reaction or serious anaphylaxis.
 Moreover, clinical interpretation of lymphatic function after vital dye injection alone ("the blue test") is often misleading.
 Direct oil contrast lymphography, which is cumbersome and occasionally associated with minor and major complications, is usually reserved for complex conditions such as chylous reflux syndrome and thoracic duct injury.
 Non-invasive duplex-Doppler studies and occasionally phlebography are useful for examining the deep venous system and supplement or complement the evaluation of extremity edema.
-Other diagnostic and investigational tools used to elucidate lymphangiodysplasia/lymphedema syndromes include magnetic resonance imaging (MRI), computed tomography (CT), ultrasonography (US), indirect (water soluble) lymphography (IL) and fluorescent microlymphangiography (FM).
-DEXA, or biphotonic absorptiometry, may help classify and diagnose a lymphedematous limb but its greatest potential use may be to assess the chemical components of limb swelling (% fat, water, lean mass) before and after treatment.
-IL and FM are best suited to depict initial and terminal lymphatics and accordingly have limited clinical usefulness.
+Other diagnostic and investigational tools used to elucidate lymphangiodysplasia/ lymphedema syndromes include magnetic resonance imaging (MRI) - including MR angiography and newer MR lymphography techniques, computed tomography (CT), ultrasonography (US), indirect (water soluble) lymphography (IL) and fluorescent microlymphangiography (FM).
+DEXA, or bi-photonic absorptiometry, may help classify and diagnose a lymphedematous limb, but its greatest potential use may be to assess the chemical components of limb swelling

+(especially increased fat formation, which by its weight can lead to muscle hypertrophy).
+IL and FM are best suited to depict initial lymphatics and accordingly have limited clinical usefulness albeit valuable in research.
 US has found its most practical value in depicting the dance of the living adult worms in scrotal lymphatic filariasis.